butterflyology/spaceMovie/README.md

 - [Rebels](http://www.starwars.com/news/star-wars-rebels-costume-color-guide-for-padawans-twileks-and-more)
 - [Imperials](http://www.starwars.com/news/star-wars-rebels-costume-color-guide-for-imperials)

+- Colors from Episodes 1-7 were gleaned from [Baptiste](http://www.fubiz.net/en/2015/04/20/the-colors-of-star-wars-palettes/)

+If you would like to contribute to the package, please submit a PR with **documentation for color provenance**.

 Kartik Ram's [Wes Anderson](https://github.com/karthik/wesanderson) color palette inspired me to create this package and I followed his implementation for consistency.

 #### A brief note about the yellow color in the "Main" list: I don't believe this is the color of yellow used in the main title.
-I found this color referenced on the internet [here](), but it just looks too dark.
+I found this color referenced on the internet [here](), but it just looks too dark to me.

 ### Installation